 Message from the Principal

-Some scholars are given the chance to record for Linn Records, while others undertake additional training with world-leading artists and pursue individual projects.
-Each has benefited from a uniquely intensive and productive year at the Academy.
+Bicentenary Scholars are outstanding young musicians selected each year by the Academy.
+They are offered significant funding as well as artistic development opportunities which are designed to meet their individual needs and ambitions as they prepare for professional careers.
+Scholars embark on a special year of study (in some cases two).
+Some are afforded the chance to record for Linn Records while others undertake additional training with world-leading artists or engage in personalised projects connected to their particular career path.
+Since the scheme’s inception in 2018, each has benefited from a uniquely intensive and productive year at the Academy.
 I have been privileged to play a small mentoring role for each of the scholars.

-Several collaborations have emerged as a result of the scheme, including our blossoming friendship with the Mascarade Opera Studio in Florence, soon to become the new Mascarade Emerging Artists programme in collaboration with Teatro La Fenice in Venice.
-The students who have studied in Florence are a part of the network that the Academy has helped to shape.
-This also feeds into opportunities with the New Generation Festival.
-Annual reunions, alternating between London and Italy, allow our scholars and the students at Mascarade to make lifelong connections and meet up with old friends, while creating a collaborative and supportive network of exceptional musicians.
-The flagship reunion was hosted in the Duke’s Hall at the Academy at the start of our Bicentenary year.
-Our next event will take place in Florence in 2023.
+Several collaborations have emerged as a result of the scheme, including our association with the Fondazione Mascarade Opera Foundation in Florence.
+The students who have studied in Florence form part of this creative network of musicians.
+Annual reunions, alternating between London and Italy, allow our current scholars, alumni and the students at Mascarade to make lifelong connections and meet up with old friends, while building a supportive family of musicians.
+Each reunion invites distinguished guest speakers from the music industry who can offer relevant insights to our young artists.

-None of this would be possible without the generosity and sustained support of the founding donors, and I offer my deepest thanks again on behalf of everyone at the Academy.
+The programme has recently been extended to 2028 thanks to the generosity and sustained support of the founding donors.
+I offer my deepest thanks again on behalf of everyone at the Academy.

 Professor Jonathan Freeman-Attwood CBE

 Please find current and past recipients of the Bicentenary Scholarship listed below in reverse chronological order.